 This companion piece to PwC's global Family Business Survey looks at what US family businesses have been doing and thinking since we last conducted our survey two years ago.
-Though optimistic, they fully recognize that to thrive in a fast-evolving business landscape and still-uncertain economy, they’ll need to out-innovate their peers and seek new avenues of growth.

 |Building a presence in today’s global markets: The BRICs and beyond

 Read about the top business opportunities and risks private companies face in emerging and fast-growing markets, which include not only the BRICs, but also a second tier of rapidly developing markets, such as Indonesia and Mexico.

 We have created this series, Realizing shareholder value: Private company exit strategies, to guide privately-held business owners in the development and execution of an effective exit strategy.
 This, the first installment, explores the framework for developing an effective exit strategy—setting the appropriate objectives and understanding the importance of effective and early planning.

 "Black swan” events and other external shocks in 2011 exposed vulnerabilities in private companies' risk preparedness.
 Only a minority say they're very confident that their current risk management strategies will prove effective over the next few years — this at a time when 40% of Trendsetter executives say their companies feel pressure to take on greater risk to pursue growth.
 As a result, many private companies are rethinking their approach to risk resiliency in an increasingly volatile — and competitive — world.

 Read this publication for a point of view, guidance, and insights on issues affecting the businesses and personal wealth of private-company owners.